Kotlin/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](core/kotlinx-coroutines-core/test/guide/example-context-11.kt)

-In this example we launch new coroutine in a background thread pool using [DefaultDispatcher], so it works on a different threads from a thread pool, but it still has the value of thread local variable, that we've specified using `threadLocal.asContextElement(value = "launch")`, no matter on what thread the coroutine is executed.
+In this example we launch new coroutine in a background thread pool using [Dispatchers.Default], so it works on a different threads from a thread pool, but it still has the value of thread local variable, that we've specified using `threadLocal.asContextElement(value = "launch")`, no matter on what thread the coroutine is executed.